+Object Descriptio n

-Object Description Packet Counters RADIUS ac counters.
-RADIUS accounting server packet counter.
-There are five receive and four transmit counters.
-Direction Name RFC4670 Name Description Description
+Packet Counters RADIUS accounting server packet counter.
+There are five receive and four transmit

+counters.

+Direction Name RFC4670 Name Description

-Rx Responses radiusAccClientExt Responses The number of RADIUS packets (valid or invalid) received from the server.
+Rx Responses radiusAccClientExt The number of RADIUS

+packets (valid or invalid)

+Responses received from the server.
 Rx Malformed Responses radiusAccClientExt MalformedRespons es The number of malformed RADIUS packets received from the server.
 Malformed packets include packets with an invalid length.
 Bad authenticators or or unknown types are not included as malformed access responses.
 Rx Bad Authenticators radiusAcctClientExt BadAuthenticators The number of RADIUS packets containing invalid authenticators received from the server.
 Rx Unknown Types radiusAccClientExt UnknownTypes The number of RADIUS packets of unknown types that were received from the server on the accounting port.
-Rx Packets Dropped radiusAccClientExt PacketsDropped The number of RADIUS packets that were received from the server on the accounting port and dropped for some other reason. Тх Requests radiusAccClientExt Requests The number of RADIUS packets sent to the server.
-This does not include retransmissions.
-Tx Retransmissions radiusAccClientExt Retransmissions The number of RADIUS packets retransmitted to the RADIUS accounting server. Тх Pending Requests radiusAccClientExt PendingRequests The number of RADIUS packets destined for the server that have not yet timed out or received a response.
+Rx Packets Dropped radiusAccClientExt PacketsDropped The number of RADIUS packets that were received from the server on the accounting port and dropped for some other reason.
+Tx Requests radiusAccClientExt Requests The number of RADIUS packets sent to the server.
+This does not include retransmissions. Тх Retransmissions radiusAccClientExt Retransmissions The number of RADIUS packets retransmitted to the RADIUS accounting server. Тх Pending Requests radiusAccClientExt PendingRequests The number of RADIUS packets destined for the server that have not yet timed out or received a response.
 This variable is incremented when a Request is sent and decremented due to receipt of a Response, timeout, or retransmission.
-Tx T iı meouts radius sAccClientExt outs The number of accounting timeouts to the server.
+Tx Ti i meouts radius AccClientExt The number of accounting timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
 A send to a different server is counted as a Request as well as a timeout.
-Other Info This section co ntains information about the state of the s server and the latest round-trip Name RFC4670 Name Description IP Address - IP address and server in quest UDP port for the accounting ion.
-State - The server but will get expires.
-The The selected server is disabled.
+Other Info This section co ntains information about t he state of the s server and the latest round-trip Name RFC4670 Name Description IP Address - · IP address and server in quest d UDP port for the accounting State Disabled: Not Ready communic Ready: The communic RADIUS in accounting Dead (X se attempts we did not rep The server but will get expires.
+The before this parenthese the of the server.
+It takes one of alues: The selected server is disabled.
 The server is enabled, but IP ation is not yet up and running.
-The server is enabled, IP ation is up and running, and the module is ready to accept operation.

-when more than one server is enabled.

-Round-Trip radiusAccClientExtRo The time interval (measured in

-Time undTripTime milliseconds) between the most recent

-Response and the Request that matched
+The server is enabled, IP ation is up and running, and the module is ready to accept attempts.
+The server is enabled is ready to accept attempts.
+The server is enabled is ready to accept attempts.
+The server is enabled is ready to accept attempts.
+The server is enabled it is even in the server, but it is always within the configured timeout.
+The tre-enabled when the dead-time in the number of seconds left are cocurs is displayed in the server is enabled.
+Round-Trip Time radiusAccClientE undTripTime xtRo ■ The time in millisecond nterval (measured in ds) between the most recent and the Request that matched

 it from the RADIUS accounting server.

 The granularity of this measurement is

 100 ms. A value of 0 ms indicates that

 there hasn't been round-trip

 communication with the server yet.

-Auto-refresh Check this box to refresh the page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
-Refresh: Click to refresh the page immediately.

 Clear: Clears the counters for the selected server.
-The "Pending Requests" counter will not be cleared by this
+The "Pending Requests" counter will not be cleared by this operation.